 Out of nowhere, your heart rate starts to speed up.
 You feel weak and lightheaded and you feel like you can't take a deep enough breath.
 Suddenly your chest starts to hurt and your mind is racing.
 You feel like everything around you is crashing down – you feel like this might be it.
 All of the sudden you have one final moment of extreme terror…

-… then suddenly it melts away.
+… then gradually it starts to melt away.

 Introduction to Hyperventilation